 Let’s be honest: there are a lot of mediocre and repeating tips out there on how you can improve your landscape photography.
 Straighten the horizon, buy a new camera, invest in equipment… Sure, these things might have an impact on your images but they won’t make you a better photographer.

-It’s not a ‘technically perfect’ image.
-Looking at the metadata I know that the image might lack some sharpness in a certain area or have slightly more noise than what’s ideal.
-But that was the compromise I had to make in order to capture the scene and convey my vision.
+It’s not a ‘technically perfect’ image and looking at the metadata I know that it might lack some sharpness in a certain area or have slightly more noise than preferred.
+However, that was the compromise I had to make in order to capture the scene and convey my vision.

-Following the Rules = Missing Opportunities
+Following the rules = missing opportunities

 What happens when ticking off all these boxes becomes the main focus?
 Exactly.
 You miss the perfect moment.

-Now don’t get me wrong.
+Don’t get me wrong.
 If the situation allows it, you definitely want to spend the time perfecting the composition, focus and using the settings that will result in the highest quality file.